 How much notice do we have to give to stop your services?

-We ask for two weeks’ notice to stop the service as a whole and two working days for cancelling individual duties.
+We ask for two weeks’ notice to stop the service as a whole and two days notice to cancel individual duties.

 What happens if a service user is admitted to hospital?